-With the impact of COVID19 slowing down supply chains are US retailers and consumers ready to handle the holiday demand and deliver to their promise to customers this Christmas.
-Find out how US Retailers must plan to cope with Holiday season’s demands and cater to their customers with globally slowed supply chains
+With the impact of COVID-19 slowing down supply chains, are US retailers and consumers ready to handle the holiday demand and deliver on their promise to customers this Christmas.
+Find out how US Retailers must plan to cope with Holiday season’s demands and cater to their customers with globally slowed supply chains.

 Recap of pandemic days: When the world was in chaos

-Looking back a year, there was an economic recession followed by the pandemic outbreak which resulted in economies around the world shutting down and sudden unemployment looming in even developed countries.
-Those were the times where import prices were at 5 years low with rarely ships waiting even near the busiest ports of Los Angeles and Long Beach terminal.
-The consumer spending of all non-essential sectors was at historic lows with retail being the major sector hit hard as brick-and-mortar stores were shutting down left right and center!
+Looking back a year, there was an economic recession followed by the pandemic outbreak, which resulted in economies around the world shutting down and sudden unemployment looming in even developed countries.
+Those were the times when import prices were at 5 years low, with rarely ships waiting even near the busiest ports of Los Angeles and Long Beach terminal.
+The consumer spending of all non-essential sectors was at historic lows, with retail being the major sector hit hard as brick-and-mortar stores were shutting down left right and centre!

-While even the supply side is ready to cater to this huge demand, the US supply chains on the other side are still coping up to handle such huge demands especially the shipping lines.
+While even the supply side is ready to cater to this huge demand, the US supply chains on the other side are still coping up to handle such huge demands, especially the shipping lines.
 According to reports from Reuters, more than 60 container ships carrying holiday season goods like clothing, furniture, and electronics worth billions of dollars are stuck outside Long Beach and Los Angeles terminals.
-According to GoComet’s Port Congestion Data, the port congestion major US sea ports viz.
-Long Beach in first week of October’21 was 12 days (avg.) and congestion at Los Angeles was 10 days (avg.), indicating that the situation is still yet to recover from congestion.
+According to GoComet’s Port Congestion Data, the port congestion of major US seaports viz.
+Long Beach in the first week of October’21 was 12 days (avg.) and congestion at Los Angeles was 10 days (avg.), indicating that the situation is still yet to recover from congestion.

 Besides this, while the shipping rates are lower compared to the previous month’s record levels, still the rates are way above the pre-pandemic period.
 A 40 ft container from China to the US which typically costs around 5000$ USD has now reached as high as 20,000$ USD under spot rates.